What to do if…

 What can wait

-- Hiring an attorney or starting estate steps.
+- Hiring a lawyer or starting estate steps.

-- Notifying banks, employers, and every agency — wait until you have confirmation and basic documents.
+- Notifying banks, employers, insurers, and every agency.

 - Making a public announcement.